← Back to BlogHealth

 Diagnosis & Veterinary Treatment Options

-- Blood panel: kidney, liver function, infection markers
+- Blood panel: checks kidney and liver function and infection markers

-- Abdominal ultrasound: stomach wall thickness, foreign bodies
+- Abdominal ultrasound: checks stomach wall thickness and foreign bodies

-- Endoscopy + biopsy: confirms cause of chronic gastritis
+- Endoscopy + biopsy: confirms the underlying cause of chronic gastritis

 - IV fluids: correct dehydration